Rwb3n/SF-Boxfresh-app/docs/reference/patterns/workflow.md

         action: "Update Assignment__c.Capacity_Allocated__c for each container"
 ```

 This workflow ensures inventory capacity is managed as a constraint, implementing Eliyahu Goldratt's Theory of Constraints principles to optimize throughput and reduce excess inventory while preventing shortages.

+## Documentation Consolidation

+*This document was migrated as part of the Documentation Consolidation Initiative (April 3-11, 2025) from the original `design_pattern/workflow.md` file.*